Presbyopia is an eye condition which normally sets in when we reach 40.

-This form of corrective vision surgery – also known lens replacement surgery – as replaces our natural lenses with an artificial implant to help us see.
+This form of corrective vision surgery replaces our natural lenses with an artificial implant to help us see.
 There are different types of lenses available.
-Though it sounds a little drastic most people are astonished at how well they can see after undergoing Refractive Lens Exchange.
+Though it sounds a little drastic most people are astonished at how well they can see after undergoing the treatment.

 Interested in Presbyopia Treatment?

-As you can see suffering with presbyopia is not the end of the world as there a range of treatment options available.
+As you can see suffering with this condition is not the end of the world as there a range of treatment options available.

 If you would like to find out more about the range of vision correction treatments available at Advanced Vision Care, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation to find out how we can help you.